UPPMAX/install-methods/apps/bioinfo/deepTools/deepTools-2.5.1-install-README.md

 Updated to latest pysam for the sake of Rackham so using a newer gcc as well.
-Assuming Milou is the only cluster running an old enough OS that a separate libcurm is needed.
+Assuming Milou is the only cluster running an old enough OS that a separate libcurl is needed.

     TOOL=deepTools
-    VERS=2.4.3
+    VERS=2.5.1

     module load python/2.7.6
     module load gcc/5.4.0